shane-kercheval/pytorch-template/README.md

 - `Makefile` contains helpful commands and examples.
 - This repo is meant to be used as a template and starting point, not as a framework.
 Meaning, the you'll want to

+# Branches

+- `mnst-snapshot` contains an example of training a fully-connected and convolutional neural network on the mnist dataset (1 channel; gray)
+- `smile-snapshot`:

 # Example - Running CNN Random Search

 In order to use this template you need to sign up for an account in Weights and Biases and ensure